awsdocs/amazon-cloudwatch-user-guide/doc_source/WhatIsCloudWatch.md

 The CloudWatch home page automatically displays metrics about every AWS service you use\.
 You can additionally create custom dashboards to display metrics about your custom applications, and display custom collections of metrics that you choose\.

-You can create alarms which watch metrics and send notifications or automatically make changes to the resources you are monitoring when a threshold is breached\.
+You can create alarms which watch metrics and send notifications or automatically make changes to the resources you are monitoring when a threshold is reached.
 For example, you can monitor the CPU usage and disk reads and writes of your Amazon EC2 instances and then use this data to determine whether you should launch additional instances to handle increased load\.
 You can also use this data to stop under\-used instances to save money\.

 With CloudWatch, you gain system\-wide visibility into resource utilization, application performance, and operational health\.